LanaEK-Kim/CelineKorea/README.md

 ### Macroeconomic Context
-* Economic Slowdown: South Korea’s GDP growth is projected at 1.8% for 2025, with consumer spending constrained by persistent high interest rates and inflation (2.3% YoY).
+* **Economic Slowdown**: South Korea’s GDP growth is projected at 1.8% for 2025, with consumer spending constrained by persistent high interest rates and inflation (2.3% YoY).

-* Currency Pressure: The Korean won’s depreciation (-8% vs USD in 2024) is increasing import costs, thereby compressing margins for imported luxury goods.
+* **Currency Pressure**: The Korean won’s depreciation (-8% vs USD in 2024) is increasing import costs, thereby compressing margins for imported luxury goods.

 ### Korean Luxury Market Dynamics
-* Market Polarization: Luxury spending is increasingly concentrated among VIP clients, who now account for 45–51% of department store revenue.
+* **Market Polarization**: Luxury spending is increasingly concentrated among VIP clients, who now account for 45–51% of department store revenue.
 Mid-tier brands are experiencing double-digit declines as consumers gravitate toward ultra-luxury houses (Hermès, Chanel, Louis Vuitton) or pivot to premium K-fashion alternatives.
 Meanwhile, watches and jewelry are outperforming, buoyed by rising gold prices.

-* Gen Z Consumer Insights: Social media, particularly TikTok, is driving trend formation.
+* **Gen Z Consumer Insights**: Social media, particularly TikTok, is driving trend formation.
 The hashtag #CelineTriomphe has garnered over 12 million views, with sentiment split—45% positive, but 30% labeling the brand as "overpriced."
 The growing demand for "quiet luxury" and minimalist aesthetics presents a challenge for Celine’s traditionally logo-driven designs.

 ## Strategic Recommendations